Semi-analytic forecasts for Roman -- the beginning of a new era of deep-wide galaxy surveys: Lightcone Construction Pipeline with Physical Models

 The dark matter halos in SMDPL are then arranged into mock observed fields spanning \twosqdeg\ each between $0 \lesssim z \lesssim 10$, using the \texttt{lightcone} package that is released as part of \textsc{UniverseMachine} \citep{Behroozi2019}.
 For each lightcone realization, the lightcone tool picks a random origin and viewing angle within the base dark matter-only simulation (see Table 1), and includes all halos that fall within the specified survey area.
 The tool makes use of the periodic boundary conditions when halos lie beyond the boundary of the simulated volume.
 The distance along the lightcone axis determines the redshift of the simulation snapshot from which halo properties are taken.
 While the lightcones in this paper were allowed to pass through the same region of the simulation volume multiple times, since the halos are sampled at a random angle, it is unlikely that a slice of the lightcone will be repeated in the same redshift slice (which happens only if halos are sampled in a slice that is perpendicular to the boundary of the simulation).
 We refer the reader to \citet{Behroozi2020} for a full description.

 For all halos in the lightcone, we use the virial mass of each halo as the `root mass' and construct a Monte Carlo realization of the merger history using an extended Press-Schechter (EPS)-based method \citep{Lacey1993, Somerville1999a, Somerville2008}.
 These semi-analytically constructed dark matter halo merger trees resolve progenitor halos down to a limiting mass of $\sim 10^{10}$ \Msun\ or 1/100th of the root halo mass, whichever is smaller, for all halos.
 These merger trees are shown to be qualitatively similar to the ones extracted from $N$-body simulations, and the EPS method enables us to simulate galaxies over a much larger dynamic range than if we had used the merger trees extracted from the $N$-body simulation.
+We note that due to the limitations of the EPS algorithm, the halo merger trees do not account for environmental influences, such as assembly bias.
+We are in the process of developing a merger tree algorithm that account for these effects with machine learning methods (T. Nguyen et al. in preparation) based on $N$-body cosmological simulations with extremely high mass and temporal resolution (Yung et al. in preparation).